rogerkeays/racket-fluent/README.md

-# fluent: UNIX style pipes and lambda shorthand syntax for racket
+# UNIX style pipes and lambda shorthand syntax for racket

 ## ?
 Unpopular So LISP Is Why